Posted on August 15, 2019 in assault & violent crimes

 At your hearing, you will be given the opportunity to discuss whether or not the arresting officer had reasonable cause to believe that you were operating your vehicle under the influence.
 Also worth discussing at your hearing are concerns such as the circumstances under which the arrest was made; your refusal of the test; and whether or not you were made aware of the consequences for refusing to take the test.
 If the hearing goes well, the suspension of your license will be rescinded; if the hearing does not go well, your driver’s license suspension will be confirmed.

 In most situations, refusing to submit to a blood, breath or urine test when you are arrested on suspicion of DUI will not serve you favorably.
 In the state of Arizona, however, the consequences for refusing a DUI test are less harsh than those incurred upon an actual conviction for intoxicated driving.
 Unfortunately, refusing to submit to a blood, breath or urine test does not automatically mean that you will not be convicted, making a refusal somewhat risky in nature.

 In some cases, the prosecution can use a defendant’s refusal to submit to a DUI test as evidence against him or her, ultimately arguing that the refusal should be taken as an indication of the driver’s intoxication.
 When this method of argument is utilized, it can be difficult — but not impossible — to defend you in court.
-Therefore, you need to ensure that you have aggressive and experienced defense on your side if you choose to pursue this route.
+Therefore, you need to ensure that you have an aggressive and experienced Phoenix DUI lawyer on your side if you choose to pursue this route.